IIIF/iiif-av/source/api/av/index.md

   * Add new property `timeMode`, for Annotations that applies to all resources in the Body of the Annotation that could be considered to have a duration [#1075](https://github.com/IIIF/iiif.io/issues/1075).
 Possible values:
      * `trim` (default): If the content resource has a longer duration than the duration of portion of the canvas it is associated with, then at the end of the canvas's duration, the playback of the content resource _MUST_ also end.
 If the content resource has a shorter duration than the duration of the portion of the canvas it is associated with, then, for video resources, the last frame _SHOULD_ persist on-screen until the end of the canvas portion's duration.
 For example, a video of 120 seconds annotated to a canvas with a duration of 100 seconds would play only the first 60 seconds at normal speed.
      * `scale`: Fit the duration of content resource to the duration of the portion of the canvas it is associated with by scaling.
 For example, a video of 120 seconds annotated to a canvas with a duration of 60 seconds would be played at double-speed.
      * `loop`: If the content resource is shorter than the `duration` of the canvas, it _MUST_ be repeated to fill the entire duration.
 Resources longer than the `duration` _MUST_ be trimmed as described above.
 For example, if a 20 second duration audio stream is annotated onto a canvas with duration 30 seconds, it will be played one and a half times.
      * Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.
   * Add new property `choiceHint` that can be associated with a Choice, with the possible values:
      * `client`: The client software is expected to select an appropriate option without user interaction.
      * `user`: The client software is expected to present an interface to allow the user to explicitly select an option.
-     * In the absence of `choiceHint`, the client can use any algorithm or process to make the determination
+     * In the absence of a `choiceHint`, the client can use any algorithm or process to make the determination.
   * Add a new `viewingHint` value of "none", that can be associated with an AnnotationCollection, AnnotationPage, Annotation, SpecificResource, or a Choice.
 If this is provided, then the client should not render the resource by default, but allow the user to turn it on and off.
   * Consider whether or not to rename `viewingHint` to `renderingHint` as "viewing" an audio file is weird. [#1073](https://github.com/IIIF/iiif.io/issues/1073)
   * Add a new `viewingHint` value of "auto-advance", that can be associated with Collection, Manifest, Sequence and Canvas.
 When the client reaches the end of a Canvas with a duration dimension that has (or is within a resource that has) this `viewingHint`, it _SHOULD_ immediately proceed to the next Canvas and render it.
     * If there is no subsequent Canvas in the current context, then this `viewingHint` should be ignored.
     * When applied to a Collection, the client should treat the first Canvas of the next Manifest as following the last Canvas of the previous Manifest, respecting any `startCanvas` specified.
 * Add a new `viewingHint` value of "together", that can be associated with Collections.
 A client _SHOULD_ present all of the child manifests to the user at once in a separate viewing area with its own controls.
 Caveats:
     * Clients _SHOULD_ catch attempts to create too many viewing areas and not do that.
     * The `together` value _SHOULD NOT_ be interpreted as applying to the members of children.